 Moreover, online, computer-mediated instruction can individualize learning for each student, reflecting the fact that students learn at different rates.
 The teacher moves from “sage on the stage” to “guide on the side.”

 While most people are aware of the high demand for IT-based hard skills that will forge tomorrow’s data scientists and AI experts, certain soft skills – the type that competency-based learning can engender – are also highly valued by employers.
 Or they will be, even if many employers don’t know it yet.
-A survey of 350 executives by the World Economic Forum spanning 9 industries and 15 regions identified the 10 skills that are expected to be most in demand in 2020:
+According to the World Economic Forum, the 10 skills that are expected to be most in demand in 2025 are:

 - Complex problem-solving

 Moreover, the learning journey won’t stop on graduation day.
-The increasingly skill-specific and on-demand nature of the working world will mean that job seekers will need to keep refreshing and sometimes reinventing their skillset to flourish in the job market.
-For those of us who are early- to mid-career today, the word “reskilling” may increasingly feature in our work vernacular.
+The increasingly skill-specific and on-demand nature of the working world will mean that job seekers will need to keep refreshing and sometimes reinventing their skillset to flourish in the job market, with the WEF estimating that 50% of us will need to re-skill by 2025.

 While education has a very wide range of issues to consider, technology will deliver a whole range of benefits.

-By 2020, digital infrastructure will enable cloud-based learning to become a dominant force in education.
+Digital infrastructure is enabling cloud-based learning to become a dominant force in education.
 Cloud will ease the burden of knowledge transfer and underpin an education ecosystem that will expand beyond teachers, parents, and students to include hardware and software vendors and teacher trainers.